Mboulgour/blacksmith-test/README.md

 - The web player is made with react-howler (https://github.com/thangngoc89/react-howler)
 - It displays the name of the song and a 30seconds mp3 preview of the track.

-## Ameliorations

-- A clear need to refactor the code (a lot of repetition, a lot of unecessary CSS)
-- Refactor components
-- Implement _styled-components_
-- Use _Redux_ to pass global states and avoid repetition
-- Improve the player design
-- Improve device compatibility (only desktop and mobile styles are set, no in-between)

 ## Screenshots

 ### Desktop